Skip to content

 We aim to:

-• Explore the infrastructure, organisational and cultural factors across care homes, general practice and community pharmacies which contribute to avoidable medicines waste.
+• Explore the infrastructure, organisational and cultural factors across care homes, general practice and community pharmacies which contribute to avoidable medicines waste, including dressings and nutritional feeds.

-• Use the SusQI framework to measure environmental, social and financial costs of medicines waste.
+• Use SusQI methodology to map existing processes, measure environmental, social and financial impacts, and identify opportunities for sustainable change.

 • Generate innovative and implementable solutions, in line with CQC environmental sustainability expectations and NHS net zero targets, that inspire action across the system.